assistant-ai/jess/README.md

 #### Generating commit messages for git - Experimental feature

 Main Idea that user will provide folder to Jess.
-And jess based on results of `git diff` analyze changes and generate commit message for that changes. user coudl see this messages in terminal or save it to file.
+And jess based on results of `git diff` analyze changes and generate commit message for that changes. user could see this messages in terminal or save it to file.

 ```bash
 jess pipe gmc -i <path_to_folder>